degatchi/solidity-experiments/readme.md

 - `calledFunctionExample{ value: msg.value } (param 1, param2)` is how you send ether to a specific function in a specific contract
 - `require()` at the bottom of the tx will revert he whole tx and nothing with get passed & the error message costs more gas the longer it is.
 - `Stack too deep` is caused when a function is using more than 16 slots of storage.
 Each param, return variable and `storage` declaration is 1 variable (strings count as 2 variables).
+- Dynamic arrays with no assigned value will not return anything when uint256: `0` is called, but instead it will revert.
+When you push or assign a value, it will assign it to the uint256: `0` position, making the length: `1`.
+When no address is assigned to an empty array, not even `0x000...` will be returned.

 <br />